LukeGrahamLandry/franca/devlog.md

 got it to draw on the screen which is a win. positioning is skewed tho. hateful vertices to draw it at the right size which might not be the full screen so the mouse positions work.
 fix toolbar, i was using the wrong window_get_size so it always thought there wasn't enough space.
+animations weren't working because i was missing a `frame_count++;`... the downsides of people hiding it at the end of the line.

 ## (Sep 22)